 During the e period covered in this report: Yes No No Information 1.7.5a Have any administrative measures (e.g. fines, bans, suspensions) been imposed for CITES-related offences?
-If 'Yes', please indicate how many and for what types of offences.
-If available, please attach details: simplified penalties, seizures, expiration 1.7.5b Have there been any criminal prosecutions of CITES-related offences?
-If 'Yes', how many and for what types of offences?
-If available, seizures, expirations please at tach details : penalties, 1.7.5c Have there been any other court actions against CITES- related offences? \boxtimes If 'Yes', what were the offences involved and what were the result s?
-Please attach detai ls: Fines 1.7.5d How were any confiscated specimens disposed of?
-Tick all that apply Return to country of export Public zoos or botanical gardens \boxtimes Designated rescue centres \boxtimes Approved private facilities \boxtimes - Euthanasia - Other (please specify): Have you encountered any challenges in disposing of confisca Costs are often a problem ited specii mens?
-Do you have good practice that you would like to share with ot her Partie s?
+If 'Yes', please indicate how many and for what types of offenc details: es.
+If avai lable, pleas e attach 1.7.5b Have there been any criminal prosecutions of CITES-related offences? \boxtimes If 'Yes', how many and for what types of offences?
+If available, please at tach details : 1.7.5c Have there been any other court actions against CITES- related offences? \boxtimes If 'Yes', what were the offences involved and what were the result s?
+Please attach detai ls: 1.7.5d How were any confiscated specimens disposed of?
+Tick all that apply Return to country of export Public zoos or botanical gardens Designated rescue centres \boxtimes Approved private facilities - Euthanasia - Other (please specify): Have you encountered any challenges in disposing of confiscated specimens?
+Do you have good practice that you would like to share with ot her Partie Do you have good practice that you would like to share with other Parties?